bulbousdreamer/homer/README.md

 # Maintenance

 To avoid breaking the configuration in `HOME`, it is recommended that modifications are made in a regular repository such as `HOME/git/homer` then checked out to `HOME` once stable.
-To maintain basic functionality, ensure the OS can be detected by `homer/.bash_profile` and there are OS-specific `git-eidtor`, `git-ext-diff`, `git-ext-merge` to use Git normally.
+To maintain basic functionality, ensure the OS can be detected by `homer/.bash_profile` and there are OS-specific `git_editor`, `git_ext_diff`, `git_ext_merge` to use Git normally.

 # Skeleton Files